MirjamKirchner/rob-oliver-data/README.md

 ## Introduction
 This repository is part of a pet project in which I visualize data about the animal admittances to the [Seehundstation Friedrichskoog](https://www.seehundstation-friedrichskoog.de/en/) - a seal rescue station in the North of Germany.
+See the final result [here](http://where-is-rob-oliver-pandagoesdatascience.eu.pythonanywhere.com/).
 If you are interested in learning about the data pre-processing procedure, stay here.
 If you are more curious about the visualization of the pre-processed data in an interactive dashboard, please go to the repository [rob-oliver-app](https://github.com/MirjamKirchner/rob-oliver-app).

 In the following, I'll briefly talk you through the [Pre-processing procedure](#pre-processing-procedure) and the